Last updated in March 2018

 As a result of the low price of oil, its insufficiently diverse economy and the effect of Western economic sanctions, Russia has faced an economic crisis in recent years to which it has responded with a policy of localisation and import substitutions.
-The renewed increase in oil prices since autumn 2016 has lessened Russia’s economic downturn and the Russian economy is forecast to grow slightly in 2017.
+The renewed increase in oil prices since autumn 2016 has lessened Russia’s economic downturn.
+Russian GDP resumed modest growth in 2017.

 Bilateral trade between the two countries declined by approximately 40 percent between 2013 and 2016.
 As a result of the economic crisis, German exports to Russia dropped by 26 percent in 2015 compared with the previous year to 21.8 billion euros.
 In the first six months of 2017, the volume of bilateral trade increased by approximately 30 percent compared with the same period in 2016.
 Russia’s main exports to Germany are raw materials, in particular oil and natural gas, as well as metal goods and petrochemical products.
 Germany’s main exports to Russia are mechanical engineering products, motor vehicles and vehicle parts, chemical products, food and agricultural produce.

-Despite the crisis, some 5200 companies with German capital investment have stayed in Russia and are preparing for the economy to pick up again.
-The relatively weak rouble and drops in wage costs are currently helping to make the Russian market more attractive.
-Many companies have remained in the hope of recouping the losses they made due to the crisis.
+Despite the crisis, some 5000 companies with German equity participation remain active in Russia.
+Many companies have stayed in the market in the hope of recouping the losses they made due to the crisis.
 Since 2016, there have been signs of a slight upturn in German-Russian trade relations.
-German direct investment in Russia is expected to show a positive balance in 2017.
+German direct investment in Russia showed a positive balance in 2017.
 Many regions in Russia, for example the Republic of Tatarstan and the Kaluga Region, are actively seeking to attract foreign investment.
-Incentives are being offered, ranging from the creation of industrial parks and special economic zones to the provision of land, buildings, transport infrastructure and connections to customs and tax concessions and cutting red tape.
+Incentives are being offered, ranging from the creation of industrial parks and special economic zones, the provision of land, buildings, transport infrastructure and connections to customs and tax concessions and cutting red tape.
 German companies are concerned about the political climate in Russia, the country’s economic development and protectionist tendencies that continue despite Russia’s accession to the World Trade Organization and that, given Russia’s localisation policy, negatively influence foreign companies.

 Quite apart from this, doing business in Russia requires circumspection and careful consultation on account of the country’s many idiosyncrasies.
 Customs clearance, certification and administrative procedures often still prove difficult.